 To prevent Pneumocystis jirovecii pneumonia, all infants born to women with HIV should begin trimethoprim-sulfamethoxazole (TMP-SMX) prophylaxis at age 4 to 6 weeks, after completion of the infant ARV prophylaxis regimen, unless there is adequate virologic test information to presumptively exclude HIV infection (see the Pediatric OI Guidelines).14

 HIV Testing of the Infant

-Following birth, HIV-exposed infants should have a detailed physical examination, and a thorough maternal history should be obtained.
-HIV-infected mothers may be coinfected with other pathogens that can be transmitted from mother to child, such as cytomegalovirus, herpes simplex virus, hepatitis B, hepatitis C, syphilis, toxoplasmosis, or tuberculosis.
-Infants born to mothers with such coinfections should undergo appropriate evaluation, as indicated by maternal CD4 T lymphocyte count and evidence of disease activity, to rule out transmission of additional infectious agents.
-The routine primary immunization schedule should be followed for HIV-exposed infants born to HIV-infected mothers.
-Modifications in the schedule for live virus vaccines may be required for infants with known HIV infection (see the Pediatric Opportunistic Infections Guidelines).
+Following birth, infants exposed to HIV should have a detailed physical examination, and a thorough maternal history should be obtained.
+Mothers living with HIV may be coinfected with other pathogens that can be transmitted from mother to child, such as cytomegalovirus, Zika virus, herpes simplex virus, hepatitis B, hepatitis C, syphilis, toxoplasmosis, or tuberculosis.
+Infants born to mothers with such coinfections should undergo appropriate evaluation, as indicated by maternal CD4 T lymphocyte count and evidence of disease activity, to exclude the possibility of transmission of additional infectious agents.
+The routine primary immunization schedule should be followed for exposed infants born to mothers with HIV.
+Modifications in the schedule may be required for infants with known HIV (see the Pediatric OI Guidelines for more information).

-No evidence is available to enable the Panel to assess whether any changes in routine bathing practices, or timing of circumcision, are indicated for HIV-exposed newborns.
+No evidence is available to enable the Panel on Treatment of Pregnant Women with HIV Infection and Prevention of Perinatal Transmission to assess whether any changes in routine bathing practices, or timing of circumcision, are indicated for newborns with perinatal HIV exposure.

 Infant Feeding Practices and Risk of HIV Transmission